Engineering

 The 13 agent framework integrations currently documented:

-• LangChain (Python, plus a separate LangChain Tools integration)
+• LangChain (Python, plus a separate LangChain Tools integration),

-• LangGraph - for stateful agent workflows
+• LangGraph for stateful agent workflows,

-• LlamaIndex - document-heavy RAG pipelines with memory
+• LlamaIndex for document-heavy RAG pipelines,

-• CrewAI - multi-agent teams
+• CrewAI for multi-agent teams,

-• AutoGen - conversational multi-agent systems
+• AutoGen for conversational multi-agent systems,

-• Agno
+• Agno,

-• Flowise - visual agent builder
+• Flowise for visual agent builders,

-• Google ADK (Agent Development Kit) - multi-agent hierarchies
+• Google ADK for multi-agent hierarchies,

-• Mastra - TypeScript-native agent framework
+• Mastra as a TypeScript-native agent framework.

 Voice Agent Integrations

 Voice agents have a memory problem that is qualitatively different from text agents.
 In a voice interaction, the user cannot scroll back, copy-paste context from a previous session, or manually remind the agent of past conversations.
 If the agent does not remember, the friction is immediate and obvious.
-The conversation breaks.

-The voice segment also surfaces a privacy design pattern worth noting: the USER_ID that scopes memories is typically derived from the authenticated user's identity in the calling application, not generated by the memory system.
-This keeps memory isolation tied to application-level auth rather than requiring a separate identity layer.
+The ElevenLabs integration handles this by exposing two async tool functions: addMemories and retrieveMemories, that the voice agent calls through ElevenLabs' function-calling system.
+Memory writes are async, so they do not add to voice latency.
+The USER_ID that scopes memories is derived from the authenticated user's identity in the calling application, not generated by the memory system, keeping memory isolation tied to application-level auth rather than requiring a separate identity layer.

 Developer Tool Integrations